eldarfin/eldarfin.github.io/_pages/about.md

   - /about.html
 ---

-I'm Berkay, masters student in Computer Science at İhsan Doğramacı Bilkent University.
+I'm Berkay, recent masters graduate in Computer Science at İhsan Doğramacı Bilkent University.
 I am a member of Bilkent Information Retrieval Group.